 - Resources to ensure that our post-high school training and education system, including Rogue Community College and Southern Oregon University, can serve the diverse needs of students, families, and employers.

 While COVID-19 is currently my primary focus, I will continue my work on these priorities:

 My highest priority is to pass meaningful and effective policy for reducing greenhouse gas emissions.
-I am working with colleagues, statewide stakeholders and constituents on legislation to address emissions and help communities respond to climate impacts already on the ground, including wildfire and drought.
+I will continue working with colleagues, statewide stakeholders and constituents on legislation to address emissions and help communities respond to climate impacts already on the ground, including wildfire and drought.